Tests

 Test

-Standard for initial evaluation of all patients with moderate or high risk for intracranial injury.[35]
-Subdural fluid collections are usually crescentic in shape and can cross suture lines.[38]
-Acute hematomas are hyperdense, subacute hematomas are usually hyperdense or isodense, and chronic hematomas are usually hypodense.[39]
-However, subdural hematomas (SDHs) that are isodense relative to the brain parenchyma can be hyperacute; for example, in a profoundly anemic patient or in a patient with an arachnoid tear and a mixture of hemorrhage and cerebrospinal fluid.[38]
+The investigation of choice for all patients who have suspected acute or chronic subdural hematoma (SDH) based on the history and the physical and neurologic exams.[48][49][56]
+Subdural fluid collections are usually crescentic in shape and unlike epidural hematomas which are lenticular, and typically do not cross suture lines.[57]
+Acute hematomas are hyperdense, isodense, or mixed-density.[33][58][59]
+Rarely, acute SDHs may be almost isodense relative to the brain parenchyma, for example, in the hyperacute phase in a profoundly anemic patient or in a patient with an arachnoid tear and a mixture of hemorrhage and cerebrospinal fluid.
 There may be effacement of the underlying sulci or midline shift, effacement of cisterns or other signs of herniation, or skull fracture or other intracranial hematomas.
 Cerebral swelling may be manifested as the loss of gray-white matter distinction or gyral integrity.
-SDHs that have a hypodense "swirl" inside them signify potential hyperacute hematoma with active bleeding.[40][41]
+SDHs that have a hypodense "swirl" inside them signify potential hyperacute hematoma with active bleeding.[60][61]

 [Figure caption and citation for the preceding image starts]: CT scans of the brain of an 80-year-old man with a gait disorder and a progressive cognitive impairment dating back about 6 months, showing a bilateral chronic subdural hematoma up to the convexityAdapted from BMJ Case Rep. 2009;2009:bcr06.2008.0130 [Citation ends].[Figure caption and citation for the preceding image starts]: CT scan of the brain of an 80-year-old man with a gait disorder and a progressive cognitive impairment dating back about 6 months, showing a bilateral chronic subdural hematoma up to the convexityAdapted from BMJ Case Rep. 2009;2009:bcr06.2008.0130 [Citation ends].